PagerDuty/incident-response-docs/docs/before/severity_levels.md

 The first step in any incident response process is to determine what actually [constitutes an incident](/before/what_is_an_incident.md).
 Incidents can then be classified by severity, usually done by using "SEV" definitions, with lower numbered severities being more urgent.
 Operational issues can be classified at one of these severity levels, and in general you are able to take more risky moves to resolve a higher severity issue.
 Anything above a SEV-3 is automatically considered a "major incident" and gets a more intensive response than a normal incident.

-!!! note "Always Assume The Worst"
+!!! tip "Always Assume The Worst"
      If you are unsure which level an incident is (e.g. not sure if SEV-2 or SEV-1), **treat it as the higher one**.
 During an incident is not the time to discuss or litigate severities, just assume the highest and review during a post-mortem.

 !!! question "Can a SEV-3 be a major incident?"